dmytro-feshchenko/it-academy/README.md

 ```
 Than you can navigate to the page <a href="http://localhost:8080/api">http://localhost:8080/api</a> to see all
 available methods and links.

+#### Hot reload:
+To enabled hot reload you should run the backend `./mvnw spring-boot:run`
+and run webpack-dev-server with `npm run start`

 #### Project structure:
 ```
 project